StevenTammen/bibledocs.org/content/site/prayer-list/_index.md

 I have organized the prayer list into various sections based on commonalities (although of course there is really no wrong way to pray as long we do it with the proper attitude).

 ## Prayer list

+### Higher priority requests

+* Comfort and encouragement for M., who recently lost her husband in his 50s to cancer.
+* Provision for Curt and his family in Texas, given the recent hiccups caused by winter storms.
+Also for the rest of those in Texas that were affected.

 ### Contemporary wider issues